Bright, sharp and tart lemon curd sits between a crumbly oreo crust and a smooth dark chocolate ganache. The unlikely duo you didn’t know you needed.

 Perfect chocolate ganache

 I have a historically turbulent relationship with ganache.
-But, set aside a few mishaps now and then, we have gotten to a point where I understand what it needs in order for it to behave.
+But, set aside a few mishaps now and then, we have gotten to a point where I understand what it needs in order for it to comply with my dessert desires.
 Here’s some tips:

 If you are using chocolate chips, use a really good quality.
 The new line of 72% chips from trader joes is just wonderful.
 I like these dark ones from Guittard or these artisan chips from nestle.
 Chocolate feves would also work well here.